Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 Figure 4: Block Diagram

+The requirements for this project were a key consideration for the team when it came time to designing subsystems and grouping them into appropriate groupings.
+The requirements for this project were that the system must include at least two separate serial sensors, which could include the following: temperature, humidity, atmospheric pressure, wind speed, or other modalities with instructors' approval.
+Additionally, the project must include at least one motor controlled by a motor controlled via I2C or SPI.

+The team then worked to divide the work between group members to ensure that all subsystems had a team member working on each section.
+The subsystems were divided as follows:
 INSTRUCTIONS (DELETE LATER): Provide an up-to-date, high-quality rendering of your team's block diagram Discuss each teammate's subsystem and how they together achieve project requirements.